 - Look for a kit where the base goes directly to the handle (there’s no neck in between) so one cannot leave the dilator in fully for prolonged periods of time.
 This can cause swelling in the region, leading to hemorrhoids and/or tearing when trying to remove it.

-There is no such thing as too much lube, especially when you’re first starting out with bottoming.
+There is no such thing as too much lube, especially when it’s your first time bottoming or if you’re new to bottoming.
 And we mean the real stuff — silicone or water-based lube — not spit.
 Spit will actually dry out your skin and make it less elastic.

 Some guys love oil-based lubes.
 Oil based lubes are equally as slick as silicone (some say they’re even slicker); however, oil is not latex condom safe.
 Also, many oil-based lubes will also stain sheets and surfaces.
 But the more inviting aroma sometimes makes it worth it.